-A provider is any one of the following: an institute of technology, polytechnic, private training establishment, university, or wānanga.
+A provider is any one of these: Te Pūkenga, a private training establishment, a university, or a wānanga.

 Refugee or protected person

-- is outside of his or her home country or country of habitual residence
+- is outside of their home country or country of habitual residence

 - faces a real chance of being harmed if returned to that country